matan-yes/dataScientistWorkshop_ex2/README.md

 ![Leaderboard Image](https://github.com/matan-yes/ex2/blob/master/images/Kaggel_rpart_rank.JPG)

-##Random Forest
+## Random Forest
-# 1. Let's train an Random Forest model based on the trainset:
+### train an Random Forest model based on the trainset:

-##DATASET
+## DATASET
-We used our dataset after some changes we have made as listed at the section above
+The dataset is the dataset after the changes we done in the section above

-# Caret using Random Forest algorithm
+## Caret using Random Forest algorithm
 ```{r}

 control <- trainControl(method="cv", number=3)